This grants programme has now closed for applications.

 • Adults who identify as lesbian, gay, bisexual, trans, questioning/queer and/or intersex (LGBTQI)

 • Adult carers

-The grants will be awarded, in stages, to small, grass roots voluntary and community groups and social enterprises that will support people to develop higher levels of mental wellbeing.
+These grants were awarded, in stages, to small, grass roots voluntary and community groups and social enterprises to support people to develop higher levels of mental wellbeing.